Saturday, July 13, 2019

 Council in October considered a myriad of possible uses for the land, including athletic fields and creative housing such as tiny homes or a trailer park.
 Staff was instructed to pursue options for a purchase or conservation easement of 3 acres as open space, and to study flood mitigation options before other potential land uses were discussed.

 “If it simply doesn’t work to put flood detention here,” councilman Aaron Brockett said at an Oct.
-9 study session, “We really need that information before taking a real next step.”
+9 A council meeting where members deep-dive into topics of community interest and city staff present r..., “We really need that information before taking a real next step.”

 “Get the results,” added councilwoman Lisa Morzel, “and then we (can) have another conversation.”